 I have seen some people posting that the Glock 45 is just a black 19X.
 But that is not really true.
 There are a number of differences between them that make such a comment somewhat silly.
-I’ve compiled a list of differences that I’ve noticed and included them below.
+I have compiled a list of differences that I have noticed and included them below.
 Let me know if you notice any others.
 Those differences are:

 - G19X has the overbite at the bottom of the front strap.
 G45 doesn’t.

 - G19X has the nPVD slide finish, 45 has the nDLC finish

 - G19X is coyote (NOT FDE), G45 is black

 - G19X uses maritime spring cups, G45 uses normal spring cups (although they’re both interchangeable)

 - G19X won’t take “Gen 5” mags unless you swap the floor plates.
 G45 will.
 I put quotes around “Gen 5” because mags aren’t really generational like the pistols are.
 There have been more than 20 versions of mags just for the G17.

 - G19X has a removable lanyard loop, G45 doesn’t (although Glock does make a black lanyard loop).

 - Current production Gen 5 G45 has front serrations, G19X doesn’t.

 - G19X comes with 2×19 round mags and 1×17 round mag (although you can add ‘+’ floor plate, which is Glock part #7151, and insert, which is part #7165 to 17 round mags to make them 19 round.
 Also would require the #33601 11 coil mag spring).
 G45 comes with 3x G17 mags.